On an average day, Bryan Tan gets off work at 8pm and winds down by cooking dinner.

 Social media platforms are designed to prolong the time spent on them, so perhaps more deliberate effort to ensure one’s well-being by reducing the time spent on social media could be helpful, he adds.

-This doesn’t mean leaving social media platforms entirely.
-For instance, individuals have taken digital detoxes, and, in a dig against those who post unrealistic and unattainable images of themselves that can breed feelings of inferiority, a new law in Norway requires influencers and advertisers to label photos that have been retouched for beauty.
+But a social media detox doesn’t have to mean leaving social media platforms entirely.
+For instance, individuals have taken short digital detoxes, and, in a dig against those who post unrealistic and unattainable images of themselves that can breed feelings of inferiority, a new law in Norway requires influencers and advertisers to label photos that have been retouched for beauty.

 At the end of the day, it’s about the people in your life that matter, says Bryan.